⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Talk to a trusted adult

-If something happened to you or someone you know, talking to a counselor, parent, or teacher is always okay.
+If something happened to you or someone you know, speak up.
+You're not alone.

 ✅ Generally Safe